hectorproko/Quartz/content/Intellipaat/Assignments/AWS/Module9/Assignment1/Assignment 1 – Lambda_Module9_AWS Weekday BC = 2301080808.md

 3. **Deploying the Lambda Function on AWS**
-   %%Make sure to click button deploy%%
     - I log into my AWS account.
     - I navigate to the AWS Lambda dashboard.
     - I click on "Create function".
     - I provide a name for my function `myPythonFunction`.
     - I choose Python 3.11 for the runtime.
-    %%~~- I create or select an execution role with permissions to read messages from SQS.~~ ### **Permissions Info** By default, Lambda will create an execution role with permissions to upload logs to Amazon CloudWatch Logs.
-You can customize this default role later when adding triggers.%%
-    %%Ended up having to add the policy to the role generated (see below)%%
     - Clicked "Create function"
     - I copy and paste the Python code from step 1 into the Lambda editor.
     - I click "Save" to save my function.